vidyalathabadde/simpleCUBLAS_LU/guided_simpleCUBLAS_LU_SYCLMigration/README.md

 ## Key Implementation Details

-This sample demonstrates the migration of the following CUDA features:
+This sample demonstrates the migration of the following:

-- Shared memory
-- Constant memory
-- Cooperative groups
+- CUBLAS Library, LU decomposition

 >  **Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html#gs.s2njvh) for general information about the migration workflow.